TencentAI4S/IgGM/README.md

 # nanobody
 python design.py --fasta examples/fasta.files.design/8q95_B_NA_A/8q95_B_NA_A_CDR_All.fasta --antigen examples/pdb.files.native/8q95_B_NA_A.pdb --epitope 41 42 43 44 45 46 49 50 70 71 73 74
 ```
-For a completely new antigen, you can specify epitopes to design.py antibodies that can bind to those epitopes.
+For a completely new antigen, you can specify epitopes to design antibodies that can bind to those epitopes.